Latest News from Harold Benjamin

 In these cases, once the employer has established that the relevant reason applies, the dismissal is automatically fair and there is no need to show that the employer acted reasonably in dismissing the employee for that reason.

-In order to bring a claim for unfair dismissal, an individual must usually be both an employee and have at least one year's service.
+In order to bring a claim for unfair dismissal, an individual must usually be both an employee and have at least two years service.
 Only those who are employees can claim unfair dismissal.
 It is therefore not possible for the self employed or workers to claim unfair dismissal.

 Employees who believe that they have been unfairly dismissed should bring a claim in the employment tribunal for unfair dismissal on a form ET1.

 The employee must bring the claim for unfair dismissal within three months of the effective date of termination.
 The tribunal will only extend the time for bringing a claim where it is satisfied that it was "not reasonably practicable for the complaint to be presented before the end of that period of three months".

 Employee's burden.
 At the tribunal hearing of a claim for unfair dismissal, the employee has the burden of proof.
 They must show that: